The Napa Wine Project

 François is the ninth generation to oversee their family wine business.
 The old château (where François) lives was built in the late 1800s.
 Château Junayme is a lower hillside property – located slightly above a small valley.

-François focuses his wine making style on the grapes rather then other influences – preferring to use a gentle amount of oak.
+François focuses his wine making style on the grapes rather than other influences – preferring to use a gentle amount of oak.
 He bottles the wines on site transporting a small bottling line hooked to the back of his truck to each of the three properties.

 —

 Their wines are distributed internationally including in Japan and domestically in part through Total Wine & More.
 A select amount of their wines from their France based properties are also sold in the United States.
-Total production of Beacanon Estate is around 12,000 cases annually.
+Total production of Beaucanon Estate is around 12,000 cases annually.
 Beaucanon Estate now selectively takes appointments for tastings and reservations can be made through their website.
 For more information visit: www.beaucanonestate.com

 Note: This review has been identified as needing a major update.